Parks and Recreation

 Statewide limitations on gatherings, physical distancing measures and other protective health guidelines remain in place at all facilities to continue reducing the spread of COVID-19.

-All recreation parks including Dunkirk, Hallowing Point, Cove Point and Solomons Town Center parks are open to all users, daily 8:30 a.m. to 11:00 p.m.
+All recreation parks including Dunkirk, Hallowing Point, Cove Point and Solomons Town Center parks are open to all users, daily from 8:30 a.m. to 8:00 p.m.
 Permanent Restroom facilities, water fountains, playgrounds, athletic fields, skate parks, and basketball courts are open.
 Pavilions are available by reservation.
 Please be advised all school fields, Twin Shields Recreation Area, and Dominion Energy Regional Park currently have no restroom facilities available.

-Grays Road, Dunkirk and Cove Point Dog Parks are open to all users, daily 8:30 a.m. to civil twilight.
+Grays Road, Dunkirk, and Cove Point Dog Parks are open to all users, daily from 8:30 a.m. to civil twilight.

-Chesapeake Hills Golf Course is open to all users, Monday through Friday 7:00 a.m to 7:30 p.m. and Saturday and Sunday 6:30 a.m. to 7:30 p.m.
+Chesapeake Hills Golf Course is open to all users, Monday through Sunday 7:00 a.m to dusk.
+Carts must be returned by 6:00 p.m.
 Advanced reservations for tee times are strongly encouraged.
 Please call the Pro-Shop at 410-535-4653 to make a reservation.

-Flag Ponds Nature Park is open for Calvert County residents only.
-Monday through Friday 9:00 a.m. to 6:00 p.m.
-Saturday and Sunday 9:00 a.m. to 8:00 p.m.
-Last entry one hour before park closes.
-No walk-ins allowed at when the gate is closed.
-Gate, Bathhouse, beach & pier close 1 hour before park closes.
+Flag Ponds Nature Park is now open to both residents and non-residents.
+Monday and Friday 9:00 a.m. to 4:00 p.m.
+Saturday and Sunday 9:00 a.m. to 5:00 p.m.
+Closed Tuesday, Wednesday, Thursday.
+Last entry one hour before the park closes.
+No walk-ins allowed when the gate is closed.
+Gate, Bathhouse, beach & pier close 1 hour before the park closes.

 Solomons Boat Ramp & Fishing Pier is open to all users.
 Ramp fees may be charged